jpvasco/GME_Cpp/DOCUMENTATION.md

 **10. Main loop over the k list**

-This is the main loop of the code, which iterate over the k list.
-The function `dnsgetvi(gme.lk,gme.k,kbz,gme.dimlk,5)` extract the components of the kbz-th k-vector from the array `gme.lk` (where all k points are stored) and copy them in the `gme.k` array.
-The latter is one used by the functions within the loop.
+This is the main loop of the code, which iterates over the k list.
+The function `dnsgetvi(gme.lk,gme.k,kbz,gme.dimlk,5)` extracts the components of the kbz-th k-vector from the array `gme.lk` (where all k points are stored) and copy them in the `gme.k` array.
+The latter is the one used by the functions within the loop.
 The function `kmess(gme,kbz)` writes the current value of k in the format (kx,ky).

 **_Computing the guided mode basis_**